runekaagaard/snowscript/README.rst

     TabularWriter::$filesystem = Filesystem().get()

-Protected and private visibility is supported but not considered very "snowy", after all "We're all consenting adults here".
+Protected and private visibility is supported but not considered very "snowy", after all "we're all consenting adults here".
 Instead it's recommended to prefix members with a "_" to mark them as subject to change.

 The "final", "static" and "const" keywords are supported as well.